sebbekarlsson/loginwith/README.md

 ### Why?
 > I just felt like I needed some more PHP code on this account.

+### Config
+> To use this, you need a config.json file next to the load.php file.
+> Below is an example of a config.json file:

+        {
+            "mysql_host": "localhost",
+            "mysql_dbname": "loginwith",
+            "mysql_username": "johndoe",
+            "mysql_password": "strongpassyo"
+        }

 ### Example

         /* Including the required files */